vindar/tgx/docs/tools.md

 texture before conversion.
 It can also preview the model with PyVista, including textured rendering and Mesh3Dv2 meshlet visualization.

+For a first conversion, keep the GUI defaults:

+- `Mesh3Dv2` output;
+- `RGB565` color, recommended on embedded displays;
+- `Compact` meshlet generation;
+- `Non-adjacent packing` set to `0`.

+This usually gives a good embedded compromise: compact mesh data, no aggressive second packing pass, and visibility cones still generated for runtime culling.
-For a first conversion, keep the default parameters.
-They are intended to be a reasonable MCU compromise.
-Tune meshlet size or texture size only after inspecting the generated mesh and measuring the real sketch on the target board.
+The alternate `Visibility culling` mode exposes `target vertices` and `max normal angle` when culling quality is more important than static memory size.
+Tune meshlet or texture options only after inspecting the generated mesh and measuring the real sketch on the target board.

 @section tools_font tgx_font